10 Things to Do in Cádiz in December

 Amusement park| ©Pedro Lozano

-Juvelandia is a children's and youth leisure fair that is held every year in the González Hontoria Park in Jerez de la Frontera and that stands out for the activities for children, so visiting it is an ideal alternative if you plan to visit Cadiz with children.
+Juvelandia is a children's and youth leisure fair held every year in the González Hontoria Park in Jerez de la Frontera.
+It is notable for its activities for children, making it an ideal alternative if you are planning to visit Cádiz with children.

-The fair includes in its program workshops, playgrounds, sports competition areas, inflatable games, fairground attractions, food stalls, circus performances and children's music shows, making it a perfect recreational space for children to have fun and interact with other children, since Juvelandia also receives contingents from different schools.
+The fair includes workshops, playrooms, sports competition areas, inflatable games, fairground attractions, food stalls, circus performances, and children's music shows, making it the perfect recreational space for kids to have fun and interact with other children, as Juvelandia also welcomes groups from different schools.

-The best time to visit the fair is when it opens, at 12:00 noon, or closer to closing time, at 9:00 p.m., since this is when there are fewer visitors.
-Please note that minors must be permanently accompanied by a responsible adult.
-The fair is open until the Epiphany, so you can also visit it if you plan to visit Cadiz in January.
+The best time to visit the fair is when it opens at 12 noon or closer to closing time at 9 pm, as this is when there are fewer visitors.
+Please note that minors must be accompanied by a responsible adult at all times.
+The fair is open until Three Kings Day, so you can also visit it if you are planning to visit Cadiz in January.

-December is one of the coldest months of the year in Cadiz, with an average temperature of 12°, with minimums of 7° and maximums of 16°, so keep in mind that if you plan to visit the city during Christmas Eve temperatures can drop drastically.
+December is one of the coldest months of the year in Cadiz, with an average temperature of 12°C, lows of 7°C and highs of 16°C, so keep in mind that if you plan to visit the city during the Christmas season, temperatures can drop dramatically.

-December is also one of the rainiest months of the year, so I recommend that you bring a raincoat, umbrella and waterproof boots during excursions, because the rains are usually sudden.
-If you are planning to visit Cádiz in winter I also advise you to bring warm clothes.
+December is also one of the rainiest months of the year, so I recommend that you bring a raincoat, umbrella, and waterproof boots during your excursions, as the rains tend to be sudden.
+If you plan to visit Cádiz in winter, I also advise you to bring warm clothing.

-December is one of the quietest months to visit Cadiz, except for Christmas and New Year's days.
-The arrival of winter, the drop in temperature and the rainy season deters many tourists from touring the city during the winter,
+December is one of the quietest months to visit Cádiz, except during Christmas and New Year's Eve.
+The arrival of winter, the drop in temperature, and the rainy season deter many tourists from visiting the city during the winter,

-.
-On the other hand, if you choose to visit Cadiz in December you will be able to enjoy the city's attractions with few tourists, affordable accommodations and you will not have to worry about excursions, as they are rarely sold out.
+On the other hand, if you choose to visit Cádiz in December, you can enjoy the city's attractions with fewer tourists, find affordable accommodation, and not have to worry about excursions, as they rarely sell out.

 Money in euros| ©Ibrahim Boran